-COMPLETE CLOACAL DUPLICATION (figure 68) in females is a very rare anomaly characterized by duplication of genitourinary and hindgut structures.
+- COMPLETE CLOACAL DUPLICATION (figure 68) in females is a very rare anomaly characterized by duplication of genitourinary and hindgut structures. - Figure 68.

-Figure 68.
 Complete cloacal duplication of urethra, vagina and anus (courtesy of Dr T. Helmy)

-Chapter 20: Digital Rectal Examination
+Chapter 20: DIGITAL RECTAL EXAMINATION

-- Digital rectal examination (DRE) or anorectal examination is an essential part of physical assessment of a male patient. - It can be an extremely painful or painless according to the skill and patience of the examiner. - Ensure privacy of the examination. - Remember: If you don't put your finger in it, you may put your foot in it! - Emptying the bladder before DRE is helpful. - The possible limit of DRE is 10 cm. - Equipment: Chaperone, non-sterile gloves, tissues and lubricating jelly. - The patient is handed some tissue paper for later use at the end. - In women, it helps to assess the recto-vaginal wall, and for rectal cancer.
+- Digital rectal examination (DRE) is an essential part of physical assessment of a male patient. - It can be an extremely painful or painless according to the skill and patience of the examiner. - Ensure privacy of the examination. - Explanation and permission are essential. - Remember: If you don't put your finger in it, you may put your foot in it! - Emptying the bladder before DRE is helpful. - The possible limit of DRE is 10 cm. - Equipment: Chaperone, non-sterile gloves, tissues and lubricating jelly. - The patient is handed some tissue paper for later use at the end. - In women, it helps to assess the recto-vaginal wall, and for rectal cancer. - The steps of DRE in men are shown in figure 69.